CSIS-BU/Linux-Git-GitHub/README.md

-# Introduction to Linx, Git, and GitHub
+# Introduction to Linux, Git, and GitHub